neuromaster/65Roses/README.md

 Microsoft Windows File Unblock

 #

 Please Support the Development of 65Roses

-A guide to hosting your own fundraiser for Cystic Fibrosis https://www.cfwa.org.au/wp-content/uploads/2018/02/Community-Fundraising-Handbook-FINAL-2018.pdf
+A guide to hosting your own fundraiser for Cystic Fibrosis

+https://www.cfwa.org.au/wp-content/uploads/2018/02/Community-Fundraising-Handbook-FINAL-2018.pdf

 #

+# 65 Roses® is a registered trademark of the Cystic Fibrosis Foundation. https://www.cff.org/

+#

+$65ROSES Exchange Listing and release details coming very soon